luisrojascr/notesApp/README.md

+NotesApp

+This application is based on the note-wrangler application created by [Code School](https://www.codeschool.com/).
+Adding new implementations and custom sections.

 ## Getting Started

-To get you started you can simply clone the note-wrangler repo and install the dependencies:
+To get you started you can simply clone the notesApp repo and install the dependencies:

 ### Install Dependencies